Skip to main content

 How to deploy a Rollup on Testnet using our UI

 While you can interact with the deployed Rollup creator directly, we recommend using our orbit chain deployment portal to deploy a rollup for a friendlier devx and easy-to-use configs.
-Currently, the only supported testnets are:
+Currently, the UI only supports testnets for:

 • Ethereum Holesky